zamm-dev/dev-notes/general-notes/setup/dev/remote.md

 ssh -L 59000:localhost:5901 -C -N -l root hetzner
 ```

 and connect to `localhost:59000` with your local VNC client.
 On Ubuntu, this would be Vinagre.
 On KDE, this would be KRDC.
+On Mac, you can do this [with Finder](https://www.reddit.com/r/MacOS/comments/16ht4tn/comment/k0fqeav/), though you'll enter `vnc://localhost:59000` for what to connect to.

 ### Starting X server at startup